yegt79/Fiber_Network/README.md

 > This approach creates a model that mirrors the real-world structure of human aortic elastin, enabling accurate simulation of its behavior under stretch.

 ---

-## Significance
-This work integrates experimental imaging with computational modeling, offering insights into the mechanics of aortic elastin.
-It’s a foundation for further biomechanical studies and potential applications in medical research.

 ## Dependencies <a name="dependencies"></a>
 This package relies on FEniCS 2019.1.0.
 (Note that this is the legacy version NOT FEniCSx).
 Brief installation instructions are outline below.
 For more information see the [official FEniCS installation instructions.](https://fenicsproject.org/download/archive/)